nodexo/moml/spec.md

 MOML Spec
 =========

-MOML is kind of *YAML in disguise*.
+MOML is kind of *"YAML in disguise"*.

-It uses the outstanding and mature [js-yaml YAML 1.2 parser and serializer](https://www.npmjs.com/package/js-yaml) under the hood.
+It uses the [js-yaml YAML 1.2 parser and serializer](https://www.npmjs.com/package/js-yaml) under the hood to parse the input data.
-MOML only adds a couple of neat transformations, so the markup itself can be **more visually appealing**.
+MOML itself only adds a couple of neat transformations - so the **markup** can be **visually appealing**.

-The MOML parser produces JSON output.
+MOML produces JSON output.

-### Keys
+### Key/Value

 Keys are case-insensitve and always lower case in the parsed result: author, Author and AUTHOR all result in **author**.
-So pick your own visual style!
+For values apply the same rules as in [YAML](http://www.yaml.org/spec/1.2/spec.html).

 Example:
 ```